chinmayhegde/fodl/_posts/2022-01-18-representation01.md

 {:.remark}

 **Remark**{:.label #MemorizationRem2}
 Since the network has $O(n)$ parameters and we need to memorize $n$ labels, this construction is essentially optimal.
-For a formal proof, see Sontag[^sontag]. *Note: not technically correct; we can get better by "bit stuffing", see below.*
+For a formal proof, see Sontag[^sontag]. *Note: not technically correct; we can get better by "bit stuffing".*
 {:.remark}

-**Remark**{:.label #MemorizationRem3}
-The above construction says very little about how large typical networks need to be for "typical" learning algorithms (such as SGD) to succeed.
-We will revisit this in the Optimization chapters.
-{:.remark}

 **Remark**{:.label #MemorizationRem4}
 Using only one hidden layer of neurons, we got (essentially) best-possible memorization.
 So does depth buy us anything at all?
 We will revisit this in Chapter 3.
 {:.remark}

+**Remark**{:.label #MemorizationRem3}
+The above construction says very little about how large typical networks need to be for "typical" learning algorithms (such as SGD) to succeed.
+We will revisit this in the Optimization chapters.
+{:.remark}

-**Remark**{:.label #MemorizationRem4}
+**Remark**{:.label #MemorizationRem5}
 All the above results used a standard dense feedforward architecture.
 Analogous memorization results have been shown for other architectures commonly used in practice today: convnets[^cnn], ResNets[^resnet], transformers[^xformers], etc.
 {:.remark}